 Forces reported ensuring the delegation of responsibility is monitored through one-to-ones or vulnerability boards.

-- 4.1 The force has an effective management structure in place that provides appropriate governance and oversight of the control room.
+How do we know?
+Related PEEL Measures - 4.1 The force has an effective management structure in place that provides appropriate governance and oversight of the control room.
 Senior leaders take an active interest in the control room. - 5.1 he force has an effective management structure in place that provides appropriate governance and oversight of investigations.
-Leaders make sure that staff and officers have sufficient skills and capabilities to achieve quality investigations and the right outcome for the victim. - 6.1 The force understands and effectively addresses the vulnerabilities it identifies. - 10.1 The force has an effective strategic planning and performance management framework and makes sure it addresses what is important both locally and nationally.
+Leaders make sure that staff and officers have sufficient skills and capabilities to achieve quality investigations and the right outcome for the victim. - 6.1 The force understands and effectively addresses the vulnerabilities it identifies - 10.1 The force has an effective strategic planning and performance management framework and makes sure it addresses what is important both locally and nationally.

+Useful Links

 Working Together to Safeguard Children

 Children and Social Work Act 2017

 Wood Report: Review of the role and functions of LSCBs

+Action 2.5.2 Resilient Staff

+Return to Action Plan

 Instil a supervisory approach at all levels throughout the organisation that encourages debriefing/review and a learning culture with a mindset of 'What did we do well?'

+ORGANISATIONAL IMPACT:

 A force that promotes a culture of continuous improvement at all levels with officers/staff feeling empowered to challenge inappropriate behaviour and poor decision making leading to a reduction in negative outcomes and an increase in wellbeing.

-Lessons are learned from previous cases and the same mistakes are not made repeatedly, which instils faith and confidence in the police.

-Objective 1: To ensure police officers/staff feel confident in the level of support they receive, have the ability to challenge and know who to go to if there is a problem
+EXTERNAL IMPACT: Lessons are learned from previous cases and the same mistakes are not made repeatedly, which instils faith and confidence in the police.
+Objective 1: To ensure police officers/staff feel confident in the level of support they receive, have the ability to challenge and know who to go to if there is a problem What do we mean?

 The culture of the force is one where officers/staff receive consistent, high-quality supervision and feel supported and empowered in challenging inappropriate behaviour or poor decision-making around vulnerability.
+What are forces doing?

 Forces reported supporting staff through a number of different methods such as debriefs, clinical supervisions, mandatory 24 hours rest after deployment to a child death, use of an 'Individual Adjustment Passport' and peer support through Wellbeing Allies Scheme.
 Forces also highlight good practice through quality of service reports and case studies.
 Several forces have implemented programs such as Leading with CARE, Learning Circles/Reflective Practice Panels, the Culture Project, which reviews leadership and supervisory behaviour, and other leadership development programmes to improve the learning culture and to assist current and aspiring supervisors.
 Staff surveys are used to measure confidence in the support provided and to inform wellbeing activity/policy.
 Forces use responses to staff consultations and feedback groups to feed into local and force wellbeing boards.
 Forces provide an ability to challenge through methods such as suggestion boxes, an idea drop system, and apps.
 Others have local boards and group who act as a sounding board for the Command Team and critical friends to the Senior Management Teams.

-- 9.1 The force understands the main factors that influence its workforce's well-being, and takes effective action to address any related problems. - 9.2 The force effectively supports its new recruits, encouraging them to remain. - 9.3 The force is effectively developing its workforce and first-line leaders. - 10.2 The force's leaders are visible and effective
+How do we know?
+Related PEEL Measures - 9.1 The force understands the main factors that influence its workforce's well-being, and takes effective action to address any related problems. - 9.2 The force effectively supports its new recruits, encouraging them to remain. - 9.3 The force is effectively developing its workforce and first-line leaders. - 10.2 The force's leaders are visible and effective Evidence

+Useful Links

-Peel Police Leadership Report College of Policing Leadership Training
+Peel Police Leadership Report

+College of Policing Leadership Training